marcosoikawa/shutdown-vms-with-disks/README.md

-# Azure - Update all disk of all VMs to Premium Disks
+# Update all disk of all VMs to Premium Disks
 Powershell script for Azure Automation that shutdown all VMs of a given Resource Group ann also update all disks of VMs to Stardard HDD disk.
 Good for shutdown your lab.
 Choose only your target Resource Group

 ## Requirements